jerhoud/TensorMixedStates.jl/docs/src/manual.md

     Rxy(t) = exp(-im * t * (X⊗X + Y⊗Y) / 4)

-If this is not enough to define your favorite operator you can create new ones by specifying their matrix
+If this is not enough to define your favorite operator you can create new ones by specifying their matrix.

-    myop = Operator("MyOp", [1 1 ; 1 -1] / √2)
+The number in braces is the number of sites on which the operator must be applied.

-For multiple site or mixed operators you must specify the type
+    myop = Operator{1}("MyOp", [1 1 ; 1 -1] / √2, involution_op)

-    Swap = Operator{Pure, 2}("Swap", [1 0 0 0 ; 0 0 1 0 ; 0 1 0 0 ; 0 0 0 1])
+    Swap = Operator{2}("Swap", [1 0 0 0 ; 0 0 1 0 ; 0 1 0 0 ; 0 0 0 1])

 Finally from generic operators, we define indexed operators by simply applying them to the corresponding sites